 The R1 capacity was increased to 125 cc in 1946 and renamed the R2.
 The chassis of both machines is almost identical.

 1st serial number: 508501

-The R3 replaces the R2 in 1948.
-It is fitted out with a new chassis: tubular frame and telescopic fork.
-They were advertised concurrently.
+The R3 replaced the R2 in 1948.
+It was fitted with a new tubular frame and telescopic forks.
+The two models were advertised concurrently.